The Kink Kontroversy: Background

-The album's title is a mocking reference to the notorious reputation the band had developed over the previous year, including onstage fights and concert riots in Europe, which led to a ban on the group's concerts in the United States.
+The album's title is a mocking reference to the notorious reputation the group had developed over the previous year, including onstage fights and concert riots in Europe, which led to a ban on the group's concerts in the USA.

 "Where Have All the Good Times Gone" makes several references and/or allusions to Beatles and Rolling Stones songs.

 Release

-The single "Till the End of the Day" was a major hit, reaching #8 in the UK and #50 in the USA, spending eight weeks or more in each chart.
+The single "Till the End of the Day" was a major hit, reaching No. 8 in the UK and No. 50 in the US, spending eight weeks or more in each chart.

 American singer Bobby Rydell covered "When I See That Girl of Mine", which was released as a single in the US a full month before the Kinks' version was made public.

 Reception

 AllMusic praised the album as the Kinks' coming-of-age, commenting that their raw early material was being replaced by more thoughtful and sophisticated songs.
 They pointed out "I'm on an Island", "Where Have All the Good Times Gone", "Ring the Bells", "The World Keeps Going Round", and "I Am Free" as particularly strong examples of this.